 Theoretical and practical frameworks to facilitate the continuous improvement of quality in healthcare organizations.
-Includes evaluation and risk management methods.
-Introduces multiple approaches, including outcome measurement and case management.
-Team development, analytical statistics, and process knowledge are central themes.
+Includes data collection, data planning and evaluation.
+Introduces multiple approaches, including strategy and outcome measurement.
+Team development, analytical statistics, and process knowledge are central themes, along with culture transformation.

 - Analyze the concepts and measures of health care quality and patient safety.

 - Describe factors leading to a greater emphasis on quality measurement and improvement of care.

 - Demonstrate an understanding of tools used in quality measurement and improvement.

 - Assess how healthcare delivery models can be evaluated.

 - Explain how risk management methods are used to anticipate, prevent and/or solve healthcare issues.

 - Integrate quality improvement and evaluation strategies with systems such as Six Sigma.